Lately I’ve been feeling a need to move faster and it has been giving me an unpleasant feeling. Yesterday, I told myself out loud to slow down.

 Like when I have so many plans and ideas for StartUp FASHION that I sometimes forget that everything cannot be done at once.
 I get impatient and worked up when I feel like things aren’t moving fast enough.

-Though these examples are my own, I have a feeling that a lot of you are going through the same or similar things.
-Stuff like this can have quite an impact on us if we’re not careful.
-But it’s not east to avoid, obviously.
+Though these examples are my own, I have a feeling that a lot of you are going through similar things in your businesses.

-That’s why I’ve started this whole thing where I say to myself, out loud, “Slow the hell down, nutcase.”
+That’s why I’ve started this whole thing where I say to myself, out loud, “Slow down.”
 When I say it, I can actually feel myself relax.
 I take a deep breath, re-focus, and feel a lot better.

 Lots of love and encouragement,